swebra/dev-flakes/README.md

 # Dev Flakes ❄️
-A personal collection of Nix flakes defining development environments for non-nix projects, typically at work.
+A personal collection of nix flakes defining development environments for non-nix projects, typically at work.

+If you're new to nix, note that a project which fully adopts it would likely do things differently than what is shown here; In a nix-first project, you might also manage sub-dependencies (e.g. Python libraries) with nix for better reproducibility, or build your Docker container with the same nix configuration for environment consistency between dev and prod.
+The flakes provided here are comparatively shallow as they are intended to be non-intrusive and with minimal maintenance when working with other non-nix-using developers.

 ## Usage
 In a sub-shell: